-So you want to enter a physique contest.
-Your reasons, of course, are your own.
-Perhaps you saw a photo of Candice Lewis-Carter or Courtney King online and said, "I want to look like that."
-Or maybe your days as a gymnast, swimmer, weightlifter, or tennis player are over, but you've still got the passion to compete.
-Maybe someone in the gym just said you have "great genetics," and you're intrigued.
+People decide to enter a physique contest for a variety of reasons.
+Perhaps you saw a photo of Candice Lewis-Carter or Courtney King and said, "I want to look like that."
+Maybe your days as a gymnast, swimmer, weightlifter, or tennis player are over, but you still want to compete.
+Maybe someone in the gym mentioned you have "great genetics," and you're intrigued.

 Today, the main divisions include:

 Here's a rundown of each division to help you decide which one is right for you.

 Bikini is currently the most popular women's division by far.
 Because it requires less muscular development than traditional bodybuilding, bikini appeals to a wider variety of women.
 Judges look for curvy, balanced physiques with some muscle tone depending on the specific organization and level of competition.